Real Name | Peggy Gail Fleming |

 |

-Peggy Gale Fleming[2] (born July 27, 1948) is an American former figure skater.[3]
+Peggy Gale Fleming[2] (born July 27, 1948) is a retired American figure skater.[3]
 She is the 1968 Winter Olympic Champion in the ladies' singles, being the only American gold medalist at these Games, and a three-time World Champion (1966–1968) in the same event.
 Fleming has been a television commentator in figure skating for over 20 years, including at several Winter Olympic Games.

 Career